By / Emily Adams

 - Books and Magazines –Pack all books, magazines, DVDs, CDs, and games as you possibly won’t find time to read until after you’ve not only made the move but also unpacked.
 Pack these items carefully as you won’t be unpacking these for a long time.
 Be careful though that you don’t pack sturdy books in cardboard boxes as they’ll likely tear down under the weight.
 You can use your gym bag for the smaller books and a suitcase for the larger ones.

 - Kitchenware – All silver and steel cutlery, chinaware, crystal glasses, cookie cutters, glassware, and other similar items (non-edible of course) that you don’t use on a day-to-day basis, need to be among the first things to be packed.
 Again, most of these items being fragile need to be wrapped and boxed carefully.

 Beginning to pack at least a month in advance will help relieve the stress that comes with moving.
 To keep your moving experience from becoming a headache, use Cool Box Portable Storage containers.
 Portable storage containers offer significant advantages, like insulation to protect your belongings from harsh climates, easy maneuverability, and an easy fit in parking spaces.
 Check out our blog on “Types of Moving Storage Containers” for more information regarding portable storage.

-Most importantly, unlike alternate moving companies, we offer an all-inclusive pricing with no hidden charges.
+Most importantly, unlike alternate moving companies, we offer easy, upfront pricing with no hidden charges.
 We even beat our competitors’ prices for comparable quotes!

 Fill out our ‘Instant Online Quote Form’ to get started on pricing out your portable storage container.
 If you have any questions, simply contact us to talk to one of our moving and relocation specialists.